Templeton’s tech recruitment experts are delighted to present the results of our latest survey of leading CIOs, CTOs and tech leaders.

 Obstacles to Implementing Digital Transformation

 Senior tech leaders reported that in previous years and roles, communication across the business formed their biggest obstacle to digital transformation.
 Prior to 2020, internal communication was twice as much of an obstacle as any lack of budget or resources, security, compliance or digital strategy.
-Virtual conferencing, cyber security worries and file sharing across locations have not impeded communication in the pandemic, but may have impacted on the engagement of some employees in culture, business change and new projects.
+Virtual conferencing, cyber security worries and file sharing across locations have not impeded communication during the pandemic but may have impacted the engagement of some employees in culture, business change and new projects.

 As digital transformation becomes increasingly supported by Executives and tech leaders are given greater autonomy and resources, employee engagement remains the final frontier in successful large-scale change.
 45% of CIOs and CTOs identify engagement and uptake across teams and departments as the most significant obstacle to implementing digitisation.

-Digital transformation is increasingly recognised by leaders across the Board as a positive force for change and real results:
+Leaders across the Board increasingly recognise digital transformation as a positive force for change and real results:

 - Companies with high maturity in digital transformation experienced 45% higher net revenue growth and 43% net profit margin growth compared to industry averages.
 (Deloitte)